1. Ready, Tech, Go! (without leaving your home!)

 Please remember most importantly be kind to yourself and each other by staying at home.
 The Carlisle Homes community wishes you, our employees and their families well during this challenging time.
 We will get through this together (at a socially safe distance!).

 If saving for a new home is still your end goal, now is a good time to explore your options with interest rates at an all time low.
-Our partners at Loan Studio can provide FREE, no obligation advice tailored to your personal financial situation.
+Our in-house construction finance specialists can provide advice tailored to your personal financial situation.
 Have a question about a new home?
-Our friendly and dedicated team are here to help- simply call 132 767.
+Our friendly and dedicated team are here to help; simply call 132 767.